tailwindlabs/tailwindcss.com/source/docs/using-with-preprocessors.blade.md

 @@import "./custom-utilities.css";
 ```

 You can solve this by putting your `@@tailwind` declarations each in their own file.
-To make this easy, we provide separate files for each `@@tailwind` declaration with the framework itself that you can import directly from `node_modules`.
+To do this, we provide separate files for each `@@tailwind` declaration with the framework itself that you can import directly from `node_modules`.

 @component('_partials.tip-good')
 Import our provided CSS files